-Hypertension can decrease the flow of nutrients to the baby through the placenta resulting in slowed or decreased foetal growth.
+Hypertension can decrease the flow of nutrients to the baby through the placenta resulting in slowed or decreased fetal growth.

 3. Preterm Delivery

-High blood pressure may stimulate an early labour, leading to preterm delivery.
-Furthermore, the risk of a preterm labour is increased if the baby doesn’t get enough nutrients and oxygen.
+High blood pressure may stimulate early labor, leading to preterm delivery.
+Furthermore, the risk of preterm labor is increased if the baby doesn’t get enough nutrients and oxygen.

 4. Caesarean Delivery

 A woman with high blood pressure may have to undergo a Caesarean birth.
-This helps to relieve the stress of a vaginal birth and prevent possible birth related complications.
+This helps to relieve the stress of vaginal birth and prevent possible birth-related complications.